 Hours of Operation Mon-Sat 11:00 am-3:00 pm

-If you would like to be a member and help support the McIntosh Art Association, click on appropriate Adobe PDF file below for regular membership or corporate membership.
+If you would like to be a member and help support the McIntosh Art Association, click on the appropriate Adobe PDF file below for regular membership or corporate membership.
 This will open in your web browser please print and fill out.
 You may also “right-click” and save to your computer.
-You can also stop by MAA at anytime to signup!
+You can also stop by MAA at any time to signup!

 The mission of the McIntosh Art Association is to promote visual arts and other artistic disciplines in the greater McIntosh area.
 Additionally, MAA seeks broad-based partnerships with other like-minded organizations and individuals within the local community to encourage support for cultural, historical, and creative endeavors.

 Click here for a map to our location or call 912-437-7711 for more information.

 We appreciate our supporters and visit the link to the business/company.
 Thank You!